sqlxpert/z-container-api-kafka-aws-terraform/README.md

     [HelloApiKafkaConsumer](https://console.aws.amazon.com/cloudwatch/home#logsV2:log-groups$3FlogGroupNameFilter$3DHelloApiKafkaConsumer-LambdaFnLogGrp-)
     CloudWatch log group.

-13. Set the `enable_kafka`&nbsp;,
-    `hello_api_aws_ecs_service_desired_count_tasks` and
-    `create_vpc_endpoints_and_load_balancer` variables to their cost-saving
+14. If you wish to continue experimenting, set the `enable_kafka`&nbsp;, `hello_api_aws_ecs_service_desired_count_tasks` and `create_vpc_endpoints_and_load_balancer` variables to their cost-saving values and run `terraform apply`&nbsp;.

-    values if you'd like to continue experimenting.
-When you are done, delete all resources; the minimum configuration carries a cost.
-If you will be using the container image again soon, you can opt to preserve the Elastic Container Registry repository (at a cost) by removing it from Terraform state.
+    When you are finished, delete all resources; the minimum configuration carries a cost.

+    If you will be using the container image again soon, you can preserve the Elastic Container Registry image repository (at a cost) by removing it from Terraform state.

     ```shell
     cd ../terraform